evanx/mpush-redis/README.md

 While this is a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.

 Note that this service was simplified by removing message monitoring features.
-Those will be available in the related service - see https://github.com/evanx/mdispatch-redis.
+Those will be available in a related service - see https://github.com/evanx/mdispatch-redis.

 Also, the capability to configure different Redis instances for output lists was removed.
-In order to guarantee delivery, clearly this service must use `multi` to atomically push the messages to all output queues.
+In order to guarantee delivery, clearly this service must use `multi` to atomically push the messages to all output queues atomically.

 Moving messages to a remote Redis instance, is a different problem, e.g. we want to retry forever in the event of a "delivery error."
 This will be addressed in an upcoming `vpush-redis` service.
 That name is an acronym for "value push," since it's purpose is to push a Redis "value" to a remote instance "reliably."